OWEE supports cafes that make an effort to “welcome everyone to be a part of the solution by preparing, serving, and eating together.”

-In 2003, One World Everybody Eats began as a simple offering in a small café in Salt Lake City, UT.
-Owner Denise Cerreta noticed her patrons were struggling to make ends meet, and in what she describes as her ‘field of dreams’ experience, she decided to begin letting them pay what they could for their meals.
-She realized that one in six Americans—50 million people—are food insecure, meaning families and individuals are accessing emergency food pantries, even scavenging or stealing, to meet their nutrition needs.
-To address this issue, OWEE supports a model of pay-what-you-can Community Cafés that helps communities alleviate hunger at the local level.
+In 2003, One World Everybody Eats began as a small café in Salt Lake City, Utah.
+As owner, Cerreta noticed her patrons were struggling to make ends meet and, in what she describes as her ‘field of dreams’ experience, she decided to begin letting them pay what they could for their meals.
+Nearly 50 million Americans are food insecure, meaning families and individuals are accessing emergency food pantries, even scavenging or stealing, to meet their nutrition needs so that they do not go hungry.
+To address this issue, One World Everybody Eats supports the pay-what-you-can cafe model that helps communities increase food security at the local level.

 Since its inception, more than 60 cafes have implemented the model, including Panera Bread and the Jon Bon Jovi Soul Foundation for which Cerreta provided cafe opening guidance.
 Dozens of other cafes are currently in development in eight countries.